Mindful-RAG/MiRAG/README.md

 ## Notes

 - The `TAVILY_API_KEY` environment variable is required for external search functionality
-- The `OPENAI_API_KEY` environment variable is required for openai completions
+- The `OPENAI_API_KEY` environment variable is required for OpenAI completions
 - The script requires GPU acceleration for efficient embedding generation
 - When using `--continue-from-file`, only failed entries are reprocessed, preserving successful ones
-- Persistent indexes can significantly speed up subsequent runs by avoiding recomputing embeddings
+- Vector database collections can significantly speed up subsequent runs by avoiding recomputing embeddings
+- ChromaDB is used as the vector database for storing and retrieving embeddings
 - A successful run will update both the main output file and the summary file with current statistics